 C – is for guests that would be nice to have at your wedding if your budget allows.

-You now have your wedding list ready to go!
-Based on your budget and venue, start refining the list in preparation for your big day.
+Based on your budget and venue you will need to refine the list in preparation for your wedding.

-4. Pick your top 3 priorities for your wedding - There are so many components to planning a perfect wedding day.
+4. Pick your top 3 priorities for your wedding – There are so many components to planning a perfect wedding day.
 It’s vital to identify the top three must-haves that are important to you, things that are near and dear to you, that in your opinion will make or break your big day.
-Let’s consider décor for example…to some couples, they most important thing for their big day is a fabulous atmosphere at the venue.
+Let’s consider décor for example…to some couples the most important thing for their big day is a fabulous atmosphere at the venue.
 In this case, you may want to give décor a higher priority on your budget.
-On the other hand, a stunning wedding cake may not be a priority for your big day celebration, in this case a cake budget would not make the list of the top 3 priorities.
+On the other hand, a stunning wedding cake may not be a priority for your celebration; in this case, a cake budget would not make the list of the top 3 priorities.

 Evelyn Kibwana, Founder & Lead Planner of Events by Evelyn